prameya/webdora-d8/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment notes on how to deploy the project on a live system.

 Go to [https://github.com/drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project "Drupal composer on github") and download the default `composer.json` file.
+In a seperate location download this project's `composer.json` [file](https://github.com/prameya/webdora-d8/blob/master/composer.json).

-We will study this file to create our app and deploy it to google app engine.
+We will study this file to create our app and deploy it to Google App Engine.
 In your project's root folder place the `composer.json`.
 We will be initializing our project here.

 ```sh
 git init
 ```

-Edit the `composer.json` file to make it suitable for our use.
+Edit the default `composer.json` file to make it suitable for our use.
 We are not going to need multiple sites or local `.env` file configuration for this tutorial.
+So those parts should be removed.

-Notice the changes we made.
-We added `php7.2.x` and `ext-gd` the `gd` module is still finicky on the app engine, so instead of using a set version, we will allow `gcloud` to figure it out by using the wildcard `“*”` for the version.
+Notice the changes made on the second `composer.json`.
+We added `php7.2.x` and `ext-gd`.
+The `gd` module is still finicky on the app engine, so instead of using a set version, we will allow `gcloud` to figure it out by using wildcard `“*”` for the version.

 Then you do:
 ```sh